Evaluating Perspectival Biases in Cross-Modal Retrieval: Experimental Setup

 \section{Experimental Setup}

-To answer our research questions, we conducted two main experiments. \textbf{For RQ1}, we performed image-to-text retrieval on the Crossmodal-3600 dataset \cite{ThapliyalCrossmodal2022}.
-The dataset offers a balanced multilingual text pool comprising native captions in 36 languages, making it suitable for auditing cross-lingual behavior in image–text retrieval, without implying any particular pattern of disparities.
-We evaluate models using Accuracy@5, NDCG@10, LBKL@10, and our proposed DLBKL@10. \textbf{For RQ2}, we performed text-to-image retrieval on our newly created XCM benchmark, evaluating models using our proposed SP score.
+To answer our research questions, we conducted three main studies. \textbf{For RQ1}, we performed image-to-text retrieval on the Crossmodal-3600 dataset \cite{ThapliyalCrossmodal2022}.
+The dataset offers a parallel multilingual text pool comprising native captions in 36 languages, making it suitable for auditing cross-lingual behavior in image–text retrieval, without implying any particular pattern of disparities.
+With this dataset, we compute Language-wise DLBKL by defining the prior $P(x)$ as a uniform distribution (see Appendix \ref{apd:country_dlbkl})".
+We evaluate models using Accuracy@5, NDCG@10, LBKL@10, and our proposed DLBKL@10. \textbf{For RQ2}, we performed text-to-image retrieval on our newly created 3XCM benchmark, evaluating models using our proposed SP score. \textbf{For RQ3}, we extend text-to-image retrieval of RQ2 by using the extended version of the 3XCM benchmark with six candidates and analyze the similarity drift.

-\textbf{For both RQ1 and RQ2}, we selected a representative suite of models spanning three distinct architectural paradigms, as shown in Table \ref{tab:rq1_result}:

-\begin{compactitem} \item \textbf{Vision-Language Contrastive Models:} These are foundational models trained primarily on English data.
-We include the original CLIP-L/14 as a powerful baseline, and Chinese-CLIP-L/14 to observe the effect of monolingual fine-tuning on a non-English corpus.

-\item \textbf{Cross-lingual Alignment Models:} These models use knowledge distillation to explicitly align multilingual text encoders to a fixed, pre-trained vision space.
-We evaluate two variants of m-CLIP, which use XLM-RoBERTa as the text encoder (XLM-R-L/14 and XLM-R-B/16plus).